What’s The Best Way To Socialize My Puppy With Children?

 Providing structure and boundaries

 Establishing rules for interaction between the puppy and children is crucial for creating a safe and harmonious environment.
 Teach children to respect the puppy's boundaries and avoid behaviors that may trigger fear or aggression, such as rough play or sudden movements.
-It's important to have clear, consistent guidelines for both children and puppies to follow.
+It's important to have clear, consistent for both children and puppies to follow.

 Teaching the puppy basic commands and obedience is another way to provide structure and boundaries.
 This helps the puppy understand its role in the family dynamic and reinforces the hierarchy.
 By consistently practicing commands such as sit, stay, and leave it, the puppy learns to listen and respond to instructions, ensuring better control in situations involving children.